jamesgrams/guystation/README.md

 * Screencast sound cuts out when entering or exiting a Nintendo 64 game.
 * Updating GuyStation may give new and updated files root ownership, which may not be correct.
 * PC game extra files aren't deleted on update to a new rom.
+* The same button/key/axis cannot be mapped to multiple buttons on the Sega Genesis.
 * There is a Samba delay sometimes, so you might not be able to launch a game immediately after updating ("No ROM found for game").
 Especially since updating uses the main server to process the request.
 * EZ Config Issues
     * PS2 can only have keyboard controls set with EZ configuration.